jefftriplett/jefftriplett.github.io/pages/projects.md

 permalink: /projects/
 ---

+Most of my projects range from scratching personal itches, working on community projects and initiatives, and OSS projects.

 ### Lawrence Trail Hawks Website

 My local trail running club needed help with their website and this is a fully working Django website for "running" a running club complete with weekly runs and race events.